 I had no clue what to say and just kept staring at her.

-After 9 years from her transplant, at the age of 68 years, she decided to go to the Himalayas; to Kailash Parvat and Manas Sarovar with grandpa.
+After nine years from her transplant, at the age of 68 years, she decided to go to the Himalayas- to Kailash Parvat and Manas Sarovar with grandpa.
 She was determined to conquer this challenge.
 With the history of leukemia and chemotherapies, a lot of people in her shoes would not dare to go to the Himalayas and she was doing that.
-They completed their Himalayan hike.
-She is now a healthy person and living her life fully with grandpa and her family.
-I am so proud of her and my grandpa, Champak Sisodia, for standing strong always.
+They completed their Himalayan hike in 2019.
+She is now a healthy person and happily living her life with grandpa and her family.
+I am so proud of her and my grandpa, Champak Sisodia, for always standing strong with her.

 You both are my inspiration, nana nani.

-I had shared those pictures and stories without any specific intention.
+I had shared those photographs and stories without any specific intention.
 But it acted as an accelerant in my grandma’s recovery.
-Contemplating on this story, I started sharing my photographs on my website, Instagram and Facebook.
-Who knows, somewhere out there could be another grandma, waiting, for a photograph.
+Contemplating this story, I started sharing my photographs on my website, Instagram and Facebook.
+Who knows, somewhere out there could be another person, waiting for a photograph.